Kreeby/unim-apis/README.md

 Backend is done with Java 8, without any xml.
-Tests are written in groovy using Mockito framework
+Tests are written in java using Mockito framework